 But first, let's understand the problem

-When sitting in a seated position, side-on to a staircase, the distance between your spin and knee (or feet) may exceed the width of your staircase, once the width of the stairlift is factored in.
+When sitting in a seated position, side-on to a staircase, the distance between your spine and knee (or feet) may exceed the width of your staircase, once the width of the stairlift is factored in.

-Whilst it's great to know that some narrow stairlifts can fold away nice and neatly to assist other stair users, this isn't dealing with the concern of how a stairlift-in-use can traverse up and down narrow stair cases.
+Whilst it's great to know that some slimline stairlifts can fold away nice and neatly to assist other stair users, this isn't dealing with the concern of how a stairlift-in-use can traverse up and down narrow stair cases.

 The ideal solution (and it's not necessarily a technical one)

-If we go back to the problem...
+Let's go back to the problem...

 Now, consider this...